berstend/node-safe/readme.md

 }
 ```

-`$schema` and `$readme` are optional, but with the schema you get IntelliSense while typing in editors like VSCode 😍:
+`$schema` and `$readme` are optional, but the schema enables IntelliSense while typing in editors like VSCode 😍:

 ![config intellisense](https://i.imgur.com/kBGoIYh.png)